Acting Games | Drama Exercises and Games for Kids and Adults

 Difficulty: Challenging

-Learning Outcomes: acting, writing, characterisation
+Learning Outcomes: Acting, writing, characterisation.

-Once the group has got a hold of the above exercise the next step is to raise the stakes while offering the performers a degree of freedom – they are no longer required to stick to the 4x lines.
-For this next exercise, get two actors up on stage and ask the audience for the following:
+Once a group has a grasp of the above exercise, the next step is to raise the stakes while offering the performers a degree of freedom.
+They are no longer required to stick to the 4x lines.

-Free-form Impro
+Free-form Improv

 Difficulty: Hard

-Learning Outcomes: acting, writing, characterisation
+Learning Outcomes: Acting, writing, characterisation.

 Once you have played out both of the above scenarios, the group will be well acquainted with the setup, now we can let them roam free in the storytelling wilderness and see what they come up with.
-Put two people onstage, give them one minute to chat, they need to set up a relationship, an environment and a recent history.
+Put two people onstage: give them one minute to set up a relationship, an environment and a recent history.
 Send one of them out of the room and tell them to come up with a relevant secret.
 Tell the other actor onstage to come up with a secret as well, and watch the scene unfold with a double reveal to everyone’s surprise!

 Physical Exercises